THE STORY OF CABEL T-B RECORDING

 Overall, like with its predecessor,

-this recording was rushed and had some incomplete sounding songs.
+this recording was rushed and had some incomplete sounding songs, as well

 However, in my opinion the songs on this recording were the best of the